Mastering Tuples and Deconstruction in C#

 Console.WriteLine(person.Name); // John

-Deconstruction: Unpack with Style
+Deconstruction: Unpack Tuples Easily

-Tuples can be deconstructed into separate variables.
+Tuples can be deconstructed into separate variables:

 (string name, int age) = ("Alice", 30);